Learn New Skills by Taking Part in an Eco-Tourism Internship on a Sustainable Permaculture Farm

 The farm itself boasts 9.5 hectares of land.
 This land is divided into distinct areas: food forests, gardens and orchards, pastures, agroforests and renewable energy areas.
 More than 60 crops are rotated throughout the year, and the farm is home to a large number of animals of all shapes, sizes, and personalities: horses, cows, ducks, composting worms, cats, dogs, pigs, and guinea pigs among them.

 Once in the nearest city, there are frequent onward buses to other major Ecuadorian centers, as well as several other small towns en route.
-Pickup from the nearest airport is included in the project price, although you can be met at the nearest airport for a surcharge.
+Pickup from the nearest town is included in the project price, although you can be met at the nearest airport for a surcharge.

 Accommodation and Food

 The farm offers dorm style accommodation, though interns are usually provided with a smaller room which they share with either a fellow intern or a long term volunteer.
 All accommodation includes either mosquito nets or screens, powerpoints, and either a shared or private bathroom consisting of a compost toilet and, in some, a solar-powered shower.
 Please be aware that, as you will be staying in the jungle, you may receive the odd insect visitor in your room!

 Three meals are served daily to all guests, and shared as a family.
 Most of the ingredients come fresh from the farm, although a few things are brought in from nearby towns.
 The majority of meals are vegetarian, although occasionally fish or squid is served, and very occasionally white meat.
 Red meat, however, is not provided.
 The farm can usually accommodate any special dietary requirements; please advise them in advance.

 There is filtered water available on the farm, and fresh bottled water is easily available throughout Ecuador.